nliulab/AutoScore-Ordinal/README.md

 ## **AutoScore-Ordinal Demo**

-In this Demo, we demonstrate the use of AutoScore-Ordinal on a comparably large dataset where separate training and validation sets are available.
+In this Demo, we demonstrate the use of AutoScore-Ordinal on a relatively large dataset where separate training and validation sets are available.
 Please note that it is just a demo using simulated data, and thus, the result might not be clinically meaningful.